MicrosoftDocs/cpp-docs/docs/ide/walkthrough-deploying-a-visual-cpp-application-by-using-a-setup-project.md

 ---
-title: "Walkthrough: Deploying a Visual C++ Application By Using a Setup Project | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""
+title: "Deploy a Visual C++ Application By Using a Setup Project | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.reviewer: ""